 Every food media outlet, blogger and French restaurant this side of the pond was cooking or baking in the name of Julia.
 So I joined in, and tweaked away at her wonderful eat-any-time-of-day, fruit-laden clafoutis.

 So what is it?
 Think flan meets bread pudding, they fall in love and bake up beautiful delicious children.
 A slightly sweet, luscious egg custard with loads of tart, juicy fruit.
 Orange blossom honey instead of sugar lends a hint of floral and summer, and a little bit of a real food feel.

 The mise en place (French chef speak for everything in place) for this dessert is also REALLY quick and easy.

 The reason I'm dragging Julia into this one is she had the perfect trick for keeping all those lovely blueberries (or cherries or raspberries) from falling to the bottom of the dish during baking.
-The process is two fold, but totally worth it if you love custard and fruit and the act of sifting a truck load of confectioner's sugar on your sweet endings…
+The process is two fold.
+But totally worth it if you love custard and fruit and the act of sifting cuploads of confectioner's sugar on your sweet endings.

-If you first bake a thin layer of the custard batter before adding the berries and remaining batter, you’ve created a sturdy space in the middle that will hold the berries up high and mighty.
+If you first bake a thin layer of the batter in the dish before adding the berries and remaining batter, you create a sturdy bottom to hold the berries up high and mighty.